wkrt7/elo_tracker/README.md

 - [x] connect to supabase from python script
 - [x] how to simplify this, do i need matchParticipants, TeamParticipants etc?
 I don't think so
 - [ ] run in serverless environment AWS lambda + API Gateway
-- [ ] run in vercel, fast api is ready already, test if this will be free
+- [x] run in vercel, fast api is ready already, test if this will be free
+- [ ] create a deployment by github acitons
 - [ ] solve warning in main while adding the match
 - [ ] refractor elo computation